Homework 2 Solutions

 This is remarkably similar to the count_partitions problem, with a few minor differences:

-• A maximum partition size is not given, so we need to create a helper function that takes in two arguments: current total and dollar bill value.
+• A maximum partition size is not given, so we need to create a helper function that takes in two arguments: current sum needed and dollar bill value.

 • Partition size is not linear.
 To get the next partition you need to call next_smaller_dollar.